 Airbnb is one of the most popular travel brands in the world.
 Since its launch in 2008, the listing site’s offering of unique vacation rental properties and experiences has grown immensely.
 With over 150 million users, Airbnb has a global reach that all property managers should take advantage of when trying to attract bookings from international travellers.

-To get the most out of your vacation rental distribution, it’s important to find the right mix of channels to advertise on.
-The Rentals United channel manager can help you get your properties listed on as many relevant sites as possible without the hassle of dealing with each one individually.
-You can also have faith in a reliable connection, that means you never have to worry about overbookings.
+And luckily, the Rentals United channel manager can help you get your properties listed on as many relevant sites as possible without the hassle of dealing with each one individually.
+You can also have faith in a reliable connection, which means you never have to worry about double bookings.
 Find out how to get listed on 60+ channels with Rentals United.

 Who are Airbnb’s competitors?

-Airbnb competitors include websites like Vrbo, Booking.com, Tripadvisor, Agoda, Expedia, TUI Villas, TravelStaytion, HomeToGo, Plum Guide, and Google.
+Airbnb business competitors include websites like Vrbo, Booking.com, Expedia, MakeMyTrip, Marriott, Top Villas, TravelStaytion, HomeToGo, Plum Guide, and Google.
 Not all of them are vacation rental marketplaces.
-Airbnb is in competition with different types of websites, including online travel agencies (OTAs) and travel metasearches.
+Airbnb is in competition with different types of websites, including online travel agencies (OTAs) and travel meta searches.

-To give you a taste, let’s have a look at the top 14 Airbnb competitors that property managers should know about.
+To give you a taste, let’s look at the top 16 Airbnb competitors that property managers should know about.
 Note that the commission rates listed in this article are for software-connected hosts using a channel manager like Rentals United.

 - Vrbo